Magnetic-core memory

 When not being read or written, the cores maintain the last value they had, even if the power is turned off.
 Therefore, they are a type of non-volatile memory.
 Depending on how it was wired, core memory could be exceptionally reliable.
 Read-only core rope memory, for example, was used on the mission-critical Apollo Guidance Computer essential to NASA's successful Moon landings.

 Using smaller cores and wires, the memory density of core slowly increased.
-By the late 1960s a density of about 32 kilobits per cubic foot (about 0.9 kilobits per litre) was typical.
+By the late 1960s, a density of about 32 kilobits per cubic foot (about 0.9 kilobits per litre) was typical.
 The cost declined over this period from about $1 per bit to about 1 cent per bit.
 Reaching this density requires extremely careful manufacturing, which was almost always carried out by hand in spite of repeated major efforts to automate the process.
 Core was almost universal until the introduction of the first semiconductor memory chips in the late 1960s, and especially dynamic random-access memory (DRAM) in the early 1970s.
-Initially around the same price as core, DRAM was smaller and simpler to use.
+Initially, around the same price as core, DRAM was smaller and simpler to use.
 Core was driven from the market gradually between 1973 and 1978.

-Even after magnetic-core memory became obsolete with semiconductors, main memory was often still referred to as "core", particularly by people used to the term who worked on older machines with magnetic-core memory.
+Even after magnetic-core memory was replaced by semiconductor memory, main memory was often still referred to as "core", particularly by people used to the term who worked on older machines with magnetic-core memory.
 The process of copying the entire content of a computer's main memory to a disk file for further inspection by a system programmer is still called a "core dump".
 When core memory used for calculations was expensive and a scarce resource, technologies were developed to swap blocks of data "out of core" onto larger, slower storage.
 Algorithms whose working set size exceeds main memory came to be called out-of-core algorithms, while in-core algorithms fit in main memory.